Greensboro Chapter History

 The first group of mothers installed after the Chapter was

 established were Nettie Banks, Marietta Carington, Pauline Foster, Anita

 Rivers, Juanita Spaulding and Rosalie Wooden in December 1954.

 Our Community Service

-For sixty years of its existence, the Greensboro
+For over sixty years of its existence, the Greensboro

 Chapter has endeavored to maintain the high ideals of the national

 organization.
 It has fostered

 constructive, educational, recreational, and social programs for the